Abarth 500e Review

 A quick look at the specification of the Abarth 500e suggests that it uses the same battery set up as its Fiat sibling.
 However, to help deliver the extra power demanded by the Abarth’s beefier electric motor, the Abarth version features a modified 42kWh battery pack that includes a different inverter and revised wiring.

-The Abarth 500e comes with an official WLTP range figure of just 158 miles, which is one of the lowest figures of any new electric car on sale in the UK and 41 miles less than the standard 500e.
-During our loan period, during which we drove it on a mix of fast A-roads, towns and motorways, the Abarth 500e averaged around 3.9 miles per kWh and delivered a real world range of 140 miles.
+The Abarth 500e comes with an official WLTP range figure of just 164 miles, which is pretty low next to almost any rival, including the Cupra Raval, Renault 5 and Alpine A290.
+During our loan period, when we drove it on a mix of fast A-roads, towns and motorways, the Abarth 500e averaged around 3.9 miles per kWh and delivered a real world range of 140 miles.
 As with the standard 500e, the Abarth isn’t at its most efficient on the motorway, so expect that range figure to be nearer the 115 - 120 mile mark if you’re spending your time at 70mph.

 Like the 500e, the Abarth comes with 85kW rapid DC charging which delivers a 10-80% charge in around 25 minutes.
 Speeds drop off quite quickly after the battery reaches 30% capacity, but remain pretty constant at around 40-50kW until the pack reaches 80%.